joe-niland/laravel-api-guide/Installing-Laravel.md

 2. **Optional** Manual Download of Vagrant Box

-   If this takes too long to download, you can download using a download manager, for example: [Free Download Manager](http://www.freedownloadmanager.org/).
+   If this takes too long to download, you can download using a download manager, for example: [Free Download Manager](http://www.freedownloadmanager.org/) or [Aria2](https://chocolatey.org/packages/aria2).
 You can find the URL to download from the output of the `vagrant box add` command above (Ctrl-C to cancel the vagrant download):

    ![vagrant box add](http://i.gyazo.com/a02efb5e926c55e8d950eda815382d48.png "vagrant box add command")